luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-Aspire-My_First_Azure_Deployment/README.md

-# How to deploy your first .NET Aspire application in Azure cloud
+# How to deploy your first Aspire (.NET9) application in Azure cloud

+## 1. Prerrequisites

+Visual Studio 2022

+.NET 9

+Aspire workload

+Aspire projects templates

+Docker Desktop

+## 2. How to create the .NET Aspire application with Visual Studio 2022 Community Edition

+## 3. How to deploy the application in Azure

 ![image](https://github.com/user-attachments/assets/60cc4eb4-b407-4446-9503-6fdff230e8f0)